elastic/enterprise-search-sharepoint-server-connector/README.md

 pytest -m <mode>
 ```
 If you do not provide a mode, the connector will run the test for all the modes

-## Indexing ##

-Finally, you are all set to begin the indexing to the Workplace Search.
-Run the python file fetch_index.py.
-The file will run in intervals and ingest the data from Sharepoint.

-If the permission fetching is enabled in the configuration file, fetch_index also handles permission fetching from the Sharepoint server and ingests the documents with document level permissions.
-This would prevent the users of Workplace Search, who are not having necessary permissions in the Sharepoint server, from accessing the same documents in the Workplace Search.

-Once the indexing for an interval is successfully completed, the current execution time is stored in the checkpoint.json file which will be used in the next interval or next invocation of the connector.

-## De-Indexing ##

-When items are deleted from Sharepoint, a separate process is required to update Workplace Search accordingly.
-Run the deindex.py file for deleting the records from the Workplace Search.